yonkahlon/Zenject/README.md

 By using Enemy.Factory above, all the dependencies for the Enemy class (such as the Player) will be automatically filled in.

-There is no requirement that the Enemy.Factory class be a subclass of Enemy, however we have found this to be a very useful convention.
+There is no requirement that the Enemy.Factory class be a nested class within Enemy, however we have found this to be a very useful convention.
 Enemy.Factory is empty and simply derives from the built-in Zenject Factory<> class, which handles the work of using the DiContainer to construct a new instance of Enemy.

 Also note that by using the built-in Zenject Factory<> class, the Enemy class will be automatically validated as well.
 So if the constructor of the Enemy class includes a type that is missing a binding, this error can be caught before running your app, by simply running validation.
 Validation can be especially useful for dynamically created objects, because otherwise you may not catch the error until the factory is invoked at some point during runtime.
 See <a href="#dynamic-object-graph-validation">this section</a> for more details on Validation.